bwalk34/ELKstackproject/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-20.80.179.66 (Public IP)
-10.0.0.5 (Private IP)
+Add whitelisted IP addresses:

+My Local Machine's Public IP Address

-Machines within the network can only be accessed by SSH.
+Machines within the network can only be accessed by SSH (Port 22) and HTTP (Port 80).

 Which machine did you allow to access your ELK VM?
+Jump Box machine

 What was its IP address?

-Jump Box
-20.80.179.66 (Public IP)
-10.0.0.5 (Private IP)
+10.0.0.5

 A summary of the access policies in place can be found in the table below.